-On top of that you can take advantage of some of the great nightlife options that Bangkok has to offer such as Khao San Road and Sky Bar, among others.
+Once all finished up with the day portion, you can take advantage of some of the great nightlife options that Bangkok has to offer such as Khao San Road, Soi Cowboy, Patpong, Sky Bar, among others.

 » For an in depth guide to the city check out the Best Things To Do in Bangkok.